Thank you for visiting my webpage :)

 My hobby is to do cycling, workout, skateboarding, and reading books.

-And also, I am enjoying my own lifestyle as well
+And also, I am enjoying my own lifestyle.

 This is the picture of my room.